 9) Be ok with saying no – take on projects/committees that interest you but ensure you do not exceed what you can handle.

-10) You will screw up – we all do, just no one talks about it.
+10) You will screw up – ALL your colleagues have had one if not all of: bad outcomes, complaints, lawsuits, we all screw up, just no one talks about it.

 11) Keep your mentors (or find some) – you will need help navigating work-life balance, difficult cases.